GameDevTecnico/cubos/docs/pages/2_features/plugins.md

 Plugins are a feature of the @ref cubos::core::ecs::Cubos class.
-This class is the main thing you'll be interacting with when developing a game with **CUBOS.**.
+This class is the main thing you'll be interacting with when developing a game with **Cubos**.
 It is used to configure the engine and run the game loop.
 Through it, you can register new components, relations, resources and configure systems to be run on specific conditions.

 Below is an example of an application which: